datakrama/lapires/README.md

 ## Lapires - Laravel API Response

 Lapires is simple [Laravel](https://github.com/laravel/laravel "Laravel") package for generalizing all default response to API-friendly response.
 With this package, you will have a properly formatted JSON response.
-However, the response format is fixed.
+However, the response format is fixed, you can not change the format.

 ## Requirements
 - [Laravel 6.x](https://github.com/laravel/laravel)